MEINNASTIE/arch_STMPC/README.md

 setup template by berry which requires to be integrated

 #### tasks:
-    -  28.08. migrate server and login to berry
+    - routing system develop more
-    -  28.08. create most components
+    - implement another authentication system
-    -  29.08. authelia // add two factor authorization
+    - handle more pages